Sadio Mane: Senegal forward to miss World Cup due to injury suffered playing for Bayern Munich

-Sadio Mane ruled out of the World Cup for Senegal with injury; forward sustained leg injury in Bayern Munich's win over Werder Bremen last week; Senegal face the Netherlands in their first Group A match on Monday followed by games against hosts Qatar and Ecuador
+Sadio Mane ruled out of World Cup for Senegal with injury; forward sustained issue in Bayern Munich's win over Werder Bremen last week; Mane underwent surgery on Thursday evening; Senegal face Netherlands in first Group A match on Monday followed by games against hosts Qatar and Ecuador

 Senegal forward Sadio Mane is out of the World Cup due to a leg injury he sustained while playing for Bayern Munich.